PritishSingh13/smart-sure-insurance/README.md

 The system is built using Spring Boot microservices, with Spring Cloud Gateway acting as the API gateway for routing requests to backend services.

-Each microservice maintains its own database and communicates with other services through REST APIs or OpenFeign clients.
+Each microservice maintains its own database and communicates with other services through REST APIs and OpenFeign clients.

 A frontend layer (React or Angular) can be integrated for user interaction and visualization.

 </p>

 <p align="center">
   <img src="https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExcmpweXg2emk4c2J6bjBpcmZ1NXMwc2Y2ZHIzZWR5dzg2eHZkaWFtNyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/K3htdZ1XuVWVD5DZDZ/giphy.gif" width="420"/>